kizunanocoin/docs/docs/running-a-node/advanced-monitoring.md

 * Download and run the [prometheus-pushgateway](https://github.com/prometheus/pushgateway/blob/master/README.md#run-it)
 * Accept incoming TCP port `9091` connections from the node/exporter server

-### Step 3: Install and run the Nano node exporter
+### Step 3: Install and run KIZUNANO COIN node exporter

 Typical configurations will have the exporter running on the same server as the node.
 If so, `--rpchost` is local as noted below.